NerdPractitioner/stelligent-university/02-s3/README.md

 For further reading, see the S3 [Access Policy Language Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/access-policy-language-overview.html).

+> Answer: By default s3 buckets and objects are private

 ##### Question: Sync vs Copy

 _What makes "sync" a better choice than "cp" for some S3 uploads?_

+> sync seemed better for working with multiple objects as well as updating existing objects which copy didn't do.

 #### Lab 2.1.3: Exclude Private Objects When Uploading to a Bucket